Imprint and Data Privacy

 We process different categories of data about you.
 The main categories are as follows:

-• Communication data: When you contact us via the contact form, email, phone or chat, by letter or other means of communication, we collect the data exchanged between you and us, including your contact details and the boundary data of the communication.
-If we want or need to establish your identity, we collect further data to identify you (e.g. a copy of an ID).
-We usually store this data for 3 months from the last exchange with you.
-This period may be longer insofar as this is necessary for reasons of proof or to comply with legal or contractual requirements, or is technically required.
-Emails in personal mailboxes and written correspondence are generally retained for at least 10 years.
+• Communication data: If you are in contact with us via the contact form, by email, telephone or chat, by letter or by any other means of communication, we collect the data exchanged between you and us, including your contact details and the boundary data of the communication.
+If we want or need to establish your identity, then we collect further data to identify you (e.g. by electronically recording your passport or a copy of an ID card).
+We usually keep this data for 3 months from the last exchange with you.
+This period may be longer insofar as this is necessary for reasons of proof or to comply with legal or contractual requirements or is technically required.

 • Other data: We also collect data from you in other situations.
 In connection with official or judicial proceedings, for example, data is generated (such as files, evidence, etc.) that may also relate to you.
-The retention period of this data depends on the purpose, and is limited to what is necessary.
+The retention period of this data depends on the purpose and is limited to what is necessary.

 1. For what purposes do we process your data?